-Below are a few extracts from Wikipedia on this heritage that Caravan Cowork In Aix en Provence intends to keep alive!
+Below are a few extracts from Wikipedia on this heritage that Caravan Cowork In Aix-en-Provence intends to keep alive!

 “Charles Henri Rieu, known as Charloun Rieu (November 1, 1846–January 11, 1942), was born and died in Paradou, a village in the Provencal Alpilles (Bouches-du-Rhône) in France.
 He was a poet and storyteller in the Provençal language.
 He was very successful within his region after the publication of three volumes of Li Cant dóu Terraire (“The songs of the local land”), songs he composed himself.

-Charloun Rieu would go from home to home, from village to village interpreting his songs.
+Charloun Rieu would go from home to home, from village to village performing his songs.
 Frédéric Mistral (Literature Nobel prize in 1904 for his work “Mirèio” in the Provencal language) described him in 1884:

-‘Deep in the heart of the Crau, in those lost old farmhouses, yonder, between the sea and the Rhone river, where herds of white horses and black bulls graze, the guards and herdsmen, the «maraîchins», the farm hands, leech fishermen got together on Sundays to wait for Charloun.
-Sometimes they were over a hundred, they ate a ewe a few plates of snails or a carp stew from the marshes.
-Afterwards, Charloun would get up, and ask, would you like some songs?
+‘Deep in the heart of the Crau, in those lost old farmhouses, yonder, between the sea and the Rhone river, where herds of white horses and black bulls graze, the guards and herdsmen, the ‘maraîchins,’ the farm hands, leech fishermen got together on Sundays to wait for Charloun.
+Sometimes they were over a hundred; they ate a ewe, a few plates of snails, or a carp stew from the marshes.
+Afterwards, Charloun would get up, and ask, ‘would you like some songs?’
 There we would have: harvest songs, songs for shepherds, songs for the olive harvest, songs for soldiers, songs for love affairs.

 — Oh, the lovely evenings!
 Charloun said to me one day.
 It takes me three hours walking to get there and three hours to get back, over stones and paludal grass: but I don’t pity my legs.
 Ah, how these people appreciate Félibrige!
 There it is a pleasure to sing.
 They listen to you like real crickets.’”

 Charloun Rieu offers Caravan this foothold in the region of Provence and around art, not omitting the part of his life as a troubadour at the beginning of the century.

-The district of Jas de Bouffan in Aix en Provence also has a history and a heritage of itself that are sources of inspiration.
+The district of Jas de Bouffan in Aix-en-Provence also has a history and a heritage of itself that are sources of inspiration.

 “The word Jas in the Provencal language refers to a sheep barn.
-Bouffan can be translated by « wind ».
-Its origin could come from the Provencal word boufa, « to blow ».
+Bouffan can be translated as ‘wind.’
+Its origin could come from the Provencal word boufa, ‘to blow.’
 This word undoubtedly evokes the windy and elevated location of a jas, hence the name for this district.

-Jas de Bouffan is the name of a jas, dating back to the XVIIIe century.
+Jas de Bouffan is the name of a jas dating back to the 18th century.
 It was purchased on September 15, 1859 by Louis-Auguste Cézanne, father of the painter Paul Cézanne, from Gabriel-Fernand Joursin.
-It comprised 15 acres of an agricultural and wine domain.
+It comprised 15 acres of agricultural and wine land.
 It was only towards 1870 that the entire Cezanne family settled there, even though Paul had already started going there to paint.
 The painter set up his studio and began his career.
-He painted his “greatest” works there (mural works from 1859 to 1899: “the four seasons”) as well as the Le Jas de Bouffan (around 1876) now conserved in the Museum of the Hermitage.
+He painted one of his “greatest” works there (painting a mural from 1859 to 1899: “The Four Seasons”) as well as the Le Jas de Bouffan (around 1876) now conserved in the Museum of the Hermitage.

-Finally, the Cézanne family sold the place on September 18, 1899 to Louis Granel, an agronomist from Carcassonne.
+Eventually, the Cézanne family sold the place on September 18, 1899 to Louis Granel, an agronomist from Carcassonne.
 The house remained in the Granel family and then, through marriages it went into the Corsy family until 1994, at which time Doctor Corsy sold it to the town hall.

-Today the district of Jas-de-Bouffan, located only 2 000 meters from the historical city center, is acknowledged as the district with the most trees in Aix-en-Provence.
-Right now it is booming thanks to:
+Today the district of Jas-de-Bouffan, located only 2,000 meters from the historical city center, is acknowledged as the district with the most trees in Aix-en-Provence.
+Right now, it is booming thanks to:

 - The courthouse and its Annex

-- the Maurice David stadium (6.000 seats) with its Provence Rugby club… a five-minute walk from Caravan Cowork In Aix en Provence
+- the Maurice David stadium (6,000 seats) with its Provence Rugby club… a five-minute walk from Caravan Cowork In Aix-en-Provence

-The Jas “sheep barn » does indeed illustrate the foothold that Caravan offers to its adherents. « Bouffan”, the wind, also illustrates this notion of movement, outreach, going ahead…. this dynamic is also carried by many ongoing projects in the city of Aix en Provence.
+The Jas “sheep barn” effectively illustrates the stable footing that Caravan offers to its members.
+“Bouffan”, the wind, also illustrates the notion of movement, outreach, moving forward… This dynamic is carried onward by the many ongoing projects in the city of Aix-en-Provence.